kube-object-storage/lib-bucket-provisioner/hack/README.md

 ## Build Scripts

+### golangci-lint

+Linting and vetting are handled with [golangci-lint](https://github.com/golangci/golangci-lint), which must be installed prior to executing the respective operations with `./hack/go.sh`.

+Developers should use golangci-lint version v1.16.0.
+Installation instructions recommend against managing this dependency through dep.

+Download the golangci-lint v1.16.0 binary from the [releases](https://github.com/golangci/golangci-lint/releases/tag/v1.16.0) or follow the [installation instructions](https://github.com/golangci/golangci-lint#local-installation) for your OS.

 Some basic developer workflows are wrapped up in the [./hack/go.sh](./go.sh) script.
 Because of certain quirks with Kubernetes' generated code, it's **highly recommended** that script be used instead of the common golang workflows (build, test, vet, etc.).
 The script is written with these quirks in mind and prevents the false-negatives that occur otherwise.